Who Qualifies for GLP-1 Weight Loss Treatment? (2026 Eligibility Guide)

 - Non-alcoholic fatty liver disease (NAFLD/MASLD)

 Compounded GLP-1 prescribing in our clinic follows the same medical eligibility framework.
-We don't loosen the criteria for compounded therapy — the BMI and comorbidity thresholds matter regardless of regulatory pathway.
+We don't loosen the criteria for compounded therapy, the BMI and comorbidity thresholds matter regardless of regulatory pathway.

-Absolute contraindications — when GLP-1 is not safe
+Absolute contraindications, when GLP-1 is not safe

 These are conditions that rule out GLP-1 therapy regardless of BMI or comorbidities.
 The boxed warning on FDA labels exists because of these:

-- Personal or family history of medullary thyroid carcinoma (MTC).
+Start the 30-day trial- Personal or family history of medullary thyroid carcinoma (MTC).
 GLP-1 medications carry a class boxed warning for thyroid C-cell tumors based on rodent studies.

 - Multiple endocrine neoplasia syndrome type 2 (MEN-2).
 Same boxed warning rationale.